Masayoshi Soken: Biography

 Soken has also contributed to Square Enix advertisements; Front Mission 5: Scars of the War (2005) featured the sports commercial song "Blue Stream", Soken's only composition in the game.
 He also participated in a Square Enix advertisement for pencils where he got beaten up by two robots; the commercial featured music composed by him.
 Soken created the fanfare for Square Enix Music TV, a monthly video feature where new album releases are discussed and interviews with Square Enix composers are conducted.
 For the iTunes-exclusive Square Enix Music Official Bootleg collection, Soken contributed the piece "Dog Street" for the first volume in 2006, and "Languid Afternoon" for the third volume in 2007; he went under the alias "Sorbonne Soken" on the third volume.
 In 2008, he composed the Japan-exclusive Nanashi no Game, this time under the pseudonym "Luis Noma".
 In 2010, he composed another sports game for the Wii, Mario Sports Mix.

 Since the 2010 development team reshuffling, he has been sound director for Final Fantasy XIV.
 Soken became primary composer for the title with the launch of A Realm Reborn and the expansions that followed.
 He formed a rock band called The Primals with members of the sound team to play at Final Fantasy XIV events such as Fan Festival.
 The Primals have since released several albums starting with Final Fantasy XIV: From Astral to Umbral.
-Following Nobuo Uematsu's illness in 2018, Soken composed the main theme for Shadowbringers.
-With the previous expansions' main theme songs having previously been composed by Uematsu, this made Shadowbringers soundtrack the first in the Final Fantasy XIV series to be entirely written by Soken.
+Nobuo Uematsu's illness in 2018 prevented him from contributing the main theme to Shadowbringers as he had for every previous expansion; Soken was tasked with the composition.
+Shadowbringers was the first expansion in the Final Fantasy XIV series to be written without Uematsu's direct involvement.

 In May 2021, during the Final Fantasy XIV Digital Fan Festival, Soken announced that he had been receiving chemotherapy for cancer treatment throughout most of 2020, adding that the cancer was in remission.
 Soken kept the treatment hidden from most of the development team, doing some of his work for Final Fantasy XIV from hospital.

 In September 2020, Square Enix announced that Final Fantasy XVI was in development for PlayStation 5.
 Though not detailed initially, in June 2022, further information was revealed, including that Soken would be the game's lead composer.
+For his work on Final Fantasy XVI, Soken and his team would be nominated and then win the Game Award for Best Score and Music in 2023.